hove-io/navitia/documentation/slate/source/includes/apis.md

 ### Line report object

-Line_reports is an array of some Line_report object.
+Line_reports is an array of some line_report object.

 One Line_report object is a complex object, made of a line, and an array of [pt_objects](#pt-objects) linked (for example stop_areas, stop_point or network).